Paul Christie (politician): Toronto and Metro council

-In November 1985, at age thirty-three, Christie was elected to the Toronto City Council as an Alderman for Ward 9 defeating the longtime incumbent in a section of Toronto then known as The Beach.
+In November 1985, at age thirty-three, Christie was elected to the Toronto City Council as an Alderman for Ward 9 defeating the longtime NDP incumbent in a section of Toronto then known as The Beach.
 On his first day as a member of Council his colleagues elected him Chair of the City Services (Works) Committee and he was instrumental in the effort to close the Commissioners Street Incinerator.
 Christie also chaired the Neighbourhoods (Parks, Fire, Buildings) Committee.
 As chair of the Daycare Grants Committee, he was noted for his efforts resulting in better wages for early childhood educators.
 In 1987, Mr. Christie was selected as one of "Toronto's Top 25 Under 40" by the Globe and Mail.

 In 1988, he was elected to the Metropolitan Toronto Council.
 Again, on his first day at Council he was elected to serve as Chair of the Metro Works Committee, and was a member of the Greater Toronto Area Solid Waste Interim Steering Committee.
 Christie helped manage the introduction of the blue box and subjected the Ashbridge's Bay Main Treatment Plant to a full environmental assessment.
 Christie was returned to the Metro Council without opposition in 1991 and handily re-elected in 1994, receiving more votes than any Metro candidate that year.
 From 1991, he served as a Toronto Transit Commissioner, becoming its chair in 1994.
 Christie opened the extension of the Spadina Subway to Downsview and led the TTC effort that resulted in the construction of the Sheppard Avenue subway line.
 He initiated the TTC Premium Express services through his efforts to create the first - the Beach Express in 1995.
 He served as a Board Member of Toronto East General Hospital, The Riverdale Hospital, O'Keefe/Hummingbird now the Sony Centre for the Performing Arts, the Toronto Zoo, the City of Toronto Non-Profit Housing Corporation (Cityhome), the Toronto District Heating Corporation (now Enwave) and a variety of community agencies.

 Christie sought election to the newly amalgamated City of Toronto Council in November 1997, and was narrowly defeated by Tom Jakobek and Sandra Bussin in the two-member ward.
+The result was so close that CTV mistakenly declared Christie elected.

-He then became the chief executive of the Ontario Charity Gaming Operators' Association which achieved approvals for several small casinos.
+Paul Christie then became the chief executive of the Ontario Charity Gaming Operators' Association which achieved approvals for several small casinos.
 At Christie's suggestion the unpopular term 'video lottery terminal' was eliminated from the Ontario casino industry and thereafter replaced with 'slots'.
 Christie also operated an independent government relations consulting business.

 In 2001–2002 Christie chaired the campaign of Ontario Labour Minister Chris Stockwell, who sought to be Leader of the Ontario Progressive Conservatives and Premier of Ontario.